-"Immediate family" means any person and his or her spouse and dependent children under twenty-one years of age.
+"Immediate family" means any person [and his or her], the person's spouse, and the person's dependent children under twenty-one years of age.

 "Inland waters" mean the waters shoreward of the territorial sea baseline.

 "Interest" includes any claim of right, title, ownership of stock, shares, profit, benefit, or gain in a corporation, partnership, joint venture, or any other business entity that has a use permit.